Death of Chanel Petro-Nixon: Reaction

 Following his daughter's murder, Anthony Garvin was quoted as saying: "I don't trust anybody [...]
 That person shaking your hand, smiling in your face, could be the one who did this."
 Petro-Nixon's mother, Lucita, took a different viewpoint stating, "I won't let anger poison me".
 A teenage friend of Petro-Nixon's said: "She would never do anything wrong."
-The friend also said that two had read The Da Vinci Code together and that Petro-Nixon was a good student: "She had good grades.
+The friend also said the two had read The Da Vinci Code together and that Petro-Nixon was a good student: "She had good grades.
 I would call her the 'little nerd.'"

 Petro-Nixon's parents made a plea to the public requesting help finding her killer.
 They also visited the site where she was found.

 On July 7, 2006, the Brooklyn Branch of the N.A.A.C.P. sent a letter to Police Commissioner Raymond W. Kelly requesting a meeting.
 The letter mentioned "increasing rates of crime", "inadequate police response", and the murder of Petro-Nixon.

 Investigation

 Police quickly appealed to the public for information, offering an initial reward of $12,000 for useful information.

 At a later date, the reward amount was increased, ultimately reaching $38,000.
 The fund represents contributions by Mayor Michael R. Bloomberg, The New York Daily News, The Reverend Al Sharpton, and the New York City Police Department.
 No one has claimed the reward.

 The New York City Police Department interviewed all of Petro-Nixon's friends and collected hundreds of tips.

 An article in the New York Daily News focused on Petro-Nixon's white sneakers, with the hope that someone would have recognized her shoes.

-Cops hope a photo of 16-year-old Chanel Petro-Nixon's white and pink retro jordan sneakers will jog a witness' memory and help investigators track down the Brooklyn girl's killer.

 David Stein, head of the detective squad working the case, was quoted as saying, "You see a case like this maybe once in a career."